poxyran/poxyblog/src/pages/02-11-2019-calling-native-functions-with-frida.md

 The first thing we need to do is to find the address of the function we want to invoke.
 In this case, I use the *findExportByName* function from the [Module](https://www.frida.re/docs/javascript-api/#module) class in order to get the absolute address of the *OpenThread* function.
 The first parameter is the name of the module the function belongs to and the second parameter is the name of the function.
 The returned value is already a *NativePointer*.
 If no address is found, the returned value is *null*.

-The next step is to use the *NativeFunction* contructor in order to create an object containing the address and parameters of the function to invoke.
+The next step is to use the *NativeFunction* constructor in order to create an object containing the address and parameters of the function to invoke.
 As I already mentioned, the first parameter we have to pass to the constructor is the address of the function to invoke in the form of a *NativePointer*.
 The second parameter is the *type* of the return value returned by the function.
 The third parameter is a list containing the types of parameters received by the function.
 In this case, we have a list of three *uint32* values.
 If you read the *MSDN* entry for the *OpenThread* function, you'll see that it receives a *DWORD* as first parameter, a *BOOL* as second parameter and another *DWORD* as third parameter.
 The return value is a *HANDLE* type.
 However, we don't have those native types in *Frida* nor *Javascript* but, in essence, we can represent them as *unsigned integers*.

 Finally, we can use the variable containing the *NativeFunction* object as an actual call to the function.
 In my case, I've declared some constant values to use for the *dwDesiredAccess* parameter and got the *threadId* parameter from a previous call to the *Process.enumerateThreads* from *Frida*.